John Jacob Astor IV: Titanic

 In his memoir, Gracie claimed that he heard Astor's body was in a crushed condition; this led to popular belief that Astor may have been one of the swimmers killed by the first funnel falling from the ship.
-This is disputed by John Snow, an undertaker aboard the ship, who said that the body was in an ‘excellent state of preservation’, and Captain Richard Roberts, the commander of Astor's yacht, who said that apart from some slight discolouration by water, Astor's features were unharmed.
+This is disputed by John Snow, an undertaker aboard the ship, who said that the body was in an 'excellent state of preservation', and Captain Richard Roberts, the commander of Astor's yacht, who said that apart from some slight discolouration by water, Astor's features were unharmed.
 Gerald Ross, an electrician on the Mackay-Bennett, reported that Astor's "face was swollen, one jaw was injured."
-Author Tim Maltin writes that Astor’s jaw injury was relatively slight and could have been caused by his lifebelt, if he jumped from Titanic, or by other drowning passengers or debris as the ship sank.
+Author Tim Maltin writes that Astor's jaw injury was relatively slight and could have been caused by his lifebelt, if he jumped from the Titanic, or by other drowning passengers or debris as the ship sank.
 Among the more dubious accounts, Dr. Washington Dodge says he saw Astor standing with Archibald Butt near the bridge as the ship went down.
 Dodge's account is highly unlikely, as his lifeboat was more than 0.5 mi away from the ship at the time it sank.
-Survivor Philip Mock was quoted as claiming to have seen Astor in the water clinging to a raft with William Thomas Stead.
+Survivor Philip Mock was quoted as claiming to have seen Astor in the water clinging to a raft with W. T. Stead.
 "Their feet became frozen," said Mock, "and they were forced to release their hold.
 Both were drowned."
-Mock's account is unlikely as he left the ship in Boat No.11.

 Astor was buried in Trinity Church Cemetery in Manhattan, New York City.
 Four months after Titanic sank, Madeleine Astor gave birth to his second son, John Jacob "Jakey" Astor VI.